maplibre/maplibre-native/platform/linux/docker/README.md

 docker run --rm -it -v "$PWD:/app/" -v "$PWD/platform/linux/docker/.cache:/home/user/.cache" maplibre-native-image
 ```

-You can also run any command inside the container, for example:
+You can also use the container to run just one specific commands, e.g. `cmake` or `bazel`.
+Any downloaded dependencies will be cached in the `docker/.cache` directory.

 ```bash
 docker run --rm -it -v "$PWD:/app/" -v "$PWD/platform/linux/docker/.cache:/home/user/.cache" maplibre-native-image cmake ...